Keenan Allen: 2013

 Allen finished the season leading all NFL rookies with 71 receptions, and led the team with 1,046 receiving yards—which also broke the Chargers rookie record of 1,001 set by John Jefferson in 1978.
 Only five other rookies had ever had more receiving yards in league history, while his eight touchdowns tied him for third all-time with six other rookies.
 He also set a Chargers rookie record with five 100-yard games in a season, and he tied Royal for the team lead in touchdowns.
 Four times during the season Allen was voted the NFL Rookie of the Week, and he was named NFL Rookie of the Year by Sporting News over runner-up Eddie Lacy.
 While the Pro Football Writers Association (PFWA) named running back Lacy their 2013 Rookie of the Year, they also named Allen their Offensive Rookie of the Year.
 Allen was runner-up to Lacy for the Offensive Rookie of the Year by the Associated Press (AP), considered by the NFL to be its official award.
 In a vote by fans, Allen was named Pepsi NEXT NFL Rookie of the Year.
 Many experts came to view Allen's being drafted in the third round as a steal by San Diego; seven other wide receivers were taken before him.
 ESPN wrote in December that "Allen has performed like a first-round talent."
 The Chargers qualified for the playoffs that season.
 In the Wild Card Round, they defeated the Cincinnati Bengals by a score of 27–10.
 They advanced to the Divisional Round, when Allen caught two touchdowns during a comeback attempt in the fourth quarter of a 24–17 loss to the Denver Broncos.
 He finished with six receptions for 142 yards, becoming just the second rookie in NFL history to gain 100 receiving yards and score two touchdowns in a playoff game.

 2014

-Allen (right) against Antonio Cromartie (left) in 2014.
+Allen (right) against Antonio Cromartie in 2014.

 In Week 4 of the 2014 season, Allen established a career-high of 10 receptions for 135 yards in a 33–14 win over the Jacksonville Jaguars.
 During Week 12 against the Baltimore Ravens, he recorded two touchdowns and 121 receiving yards contributing to the Chargers win.
 He missed the last two games of the season after suffering a broken right collarbone against the Broncos in Week 15.
 He finished the season with 77 receptions for 783 yards and four touchdowns.